-Sexual trauma is easier to cope with when you have support, just like a broken bone is easier to set with a cast.
-We’ve compiled a list of resources for sexual assault survivors, ranging from online group counseling to books, retreats, and peer support.
+Trauma is easier to cope with when you have support, just like a broken bone is easier to set with a cast.
+We’ve compiled a list of resources for sexual assault and domestic abuse survivors, ranging from online group counseling to books, retreats, and peer support.

 It also offers support to people who love and support survivors, including those who have lost a loved one to violence.
 Callers receive immediate crisis counseling and safety planning, as well as access to ongoing counseling, advocacy, and onsite legal services.

-ChildHelp runs the National Child Abuse Helpline, and they can be reached 24/7.
+Childhelp runs the National Child Abuse Helpline, and they can be reached 24/7.
 They talk to people of all ages who have experienced parental abuse and can help you report instances of child abuse.
 They also provide resources for prevention, intervention, and treatment.

 Darkness to Light offers local information and resources about sexual abuse.
-You can also text ‘LIGHT’ to 741741 for crisis support with a trained counselor.
-These services are 24/7, free of charge, confidential, and will be answered by a trained information and referral representative.
+You can also text “LIGHT” to 741741 for crisis support with a trained counselor.
+These services are available 24/7, free, and confidential, and will be answered by a trained information and referral representative.

 If you’re 24 years old or younger and have experienced sexual trauma and/or domestic violence, you can call Day One’s free and confidential hotline, available in English and Spanish, or text 646-535-3291 to ask for help and resources.

 If you live in New York, you can also use Day One’s Direct Services Program, which provides free and confidential counseling, case management, and legal advice, information, and direct representation.